symverse-lab/V3/docs/citizen-protocol-spec.md

 ## 4.2 Initial NickName

 If a Citizen is created with a NickName, that NickName is registered as the Citizen’s initial public alias.
+After this initial registration step, the protocol refers to the public alias as `Nick`.

 | Input | Result |
 |---|---|